 What kind of damp do I have?

 Luckily damp is easy to identify.
-Start by sourcing the cause.
+You will need to start by sourcing the cause in order to accurately remedy it .
 For example, a damp patch on the wall at the top of a chimney breast suggests a leak from the chimney stack, a wet patch at the top of a wall may indicate a leaking gutter and damp near windows might mean a damaged drip groove beneath the window sill.

 Running water on windows is the most obvious signal of condensation and can lead to stained curtains, decaying window frames or moulding on paint and wallpaper.

-Rising damp is water that enters a structure from the ground.
+This is were water that enters a structure from the ground.
 Symptoms include decayed skirting boards and floors, stained plaster, and peeling paint and wallpaper.

 How to get rid of condensation

-That said, there are some quick and simple remedies for banishing damp.
+Here are a few quick and simple remedies for preventing and banishing damp.

 1. Wipe down windows and sills every morning